VerusCoin/VerusPay/readme.md

 1. If you need help setting up WordPress, follow this guide for your OS: https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04
 2. Be sure you're running WooCommerce 2.1+ in your store.
 THIS MUST BE INSTALLED, ACTIVATED, AND CONFIGURED FIRST.
-3. Install the latest .zip release file, found at `/releases/latest` of the github repo (or create a zip from a cloned folder of the repo), at **Plugins &gt; Add New &gt; Upload**
+3. Install the VerusPay Plugin into the Wordpress plugins folder (create a zip from a cloned folder of the repo), at **Plugins &gt; Add New &gt; Upload**
 4. Activate the plugin through the **Plugins** menu in WordPress
 5. Go to **WooCommerce &gt; Settings &gt; Checkout** or **WooCommerce &gt; Settings &gt; Payments** in newer versions, and select "VerusPay" to configure